Intrinsic Dimension Estimation for Robust Detection of AI-Generated Texts: Additional experiments

 \subsection{Non-native speaker bias}

-Here we present full results for our experiments on bias of ML-based artificial text detectors.
-On Figure \ref{fig:gpt_bias_appnd} we present baseline results for all detectors studied in \cite{liang2023gpt} that were not included into main text of our article
+Here we present full results for our experiments on the bias of ML-based artificial text detectors.
+Figure \ref{fig:gpt_bias_appnd} presents baseline results for all detectors studied by \citet{liang2023gpt} that were not included into the main text of the paper.